Mission |

 Membership |

-Membership is free for permanent residents.
-Temporary memberships ($15.00, non-refundable) are available for those staying in Inuvik for fewer than 6 months. |
+A library membership is available an free of charge to all Inuvik residents.
+Temporary memberships ($15.00 non-refundable) are available for those staying in Inuvik for fewer than 6 months. |

 Services |

-The library offers a variety of services:
+The library offers a variety of services beyond access to our collections, including:

 - Free computer and WiFi access.